margo/specification/system-design/specification/margo-management-interface/device-capabilities.md

 WFM clients may connect one or more child-devices to the WFM while allowing the WFM to see each device behind it as an individual device with its own capabilities.
 This type of client is referred to as a **see-thru gateway**.

 A see-thru gateway uses the same `DeviceCapabilitiesManifest` schema as any other device — from a payload perspective it is an ordinary device that also reports the devices behind it.
-Its conformance rules are relaxed, though: unlike a standalone hosting device, a see-thru gateway is not required to host workloads and need not report workload-hosting capabilities.
+Its conformance rules are relaxed, though: unlike non-gateway device, a see-thru gateway is not required to host workloads and need not report workload-hosting capabilities.
 The WFM infers the gateway relationship from the parent/child `deviceId` hierarchy, which is typically most evident when the gateway reports no workload-hosting capabilities.

 **How a see-thru gateway reports capabilities**